leamusa/-vue-boolzapp/README.md

 - **Delete message**
   Clicking on a message displays a dropdown menu that allows deleting the selected message.
-- **Display time and last sent/received message in contact list**: Displaying the time and the last message sent/received in the contact list view.
+- **Display time and last sent/received message in contact list** Displaying the time and the last message sent/received in the contact list view.